feast: The Most Dangerous Battlefront

 We are in a perpetual state of war on three fronts: (1) against Satan the Devil, (2) Against the world, and (3) against our own flesh.
 The most dangerous battle at hand is against our own flesh where we least expect treachery and where we have become the most complacent.
 The purpose of this split sermon is to shock us out of our complacency, placing us on full spiritual alert, and giving us some practical strategies to make us combat ready.
 Though the battles may be arduous, the struggles produced by these trials and tests are actually a positive thing in the long run because they produce character- something that cannot be produced by fiat.

-This nautical shofar in my hand is called a Bosun Whistle or a boatswain' s whistle.
+This nautical shofar in my hand is called a bosun whistle or a boatswain's whistle.
 Its piercing shrill and penetrating sound makes it particularly useful for signaling distress or alarm.
 Sailors can hear its distinctive sound through roaring ocean breakers or howling gale-force winds.
-It rouses deckhands out of their lethargy and gets them all to focus upon the crisis at hand, which I'd like to do this morning.
+It rouses deckhands out of their lethargy and gets them all to focus upon the crisis at hand, which I would like to do this morning.

 From the tone of those spot announcements, I began to sense the mood of a nation at war, or at least on the brink of war.
 The overall feeling was one of grimness, determination, and an electrifying resolve to fight, something like the Gulf War but only much more intense.

-Again the purpose for this split sermon, as soldiers of Jesus Christ, is to place you on military alert.
-My purpose also is to warn you that this is going to be the toughest and most treacherous military campaign you will ever undertake.
+As soldiers of Jesus Christ, my purpose today is to place you on military alert.
+It also is to warn you that this is going to be the toughest and most treacherous military campaign you will ever undertake.
 Scores of our former brethren with poor defenses, low fire power, and inadequate logistics, have already perished in the battle.

 The terrain of this battlefield is rugged, containing millions of cavernous convolutions.
 Three main fissures cut the battleground into quadrants.
 The fissure of Rolando separates the frontal lobe from the parietal lobe.
 The fissure of Sylvius separates the cerebrum from the cerebellum, and the corpus callosum separates the right from the left hemisphere.

-We're not talking about Big Sandy, Texas or Mayberry, North Carolina, but a huge fortified enclosure with impregnable walls.
-The gravity of not controlling the mind or spirit is illustrated in Proverbs 25:28.
+We are not talking about Big Sandy, Texas or Mayberry, North Carolina, but a huge fortified enclosure with impregnable walls.
+The gravity of not controlling the mind or spirit is illustrated in Proverbs 25.

 Consequently the name of our battle plan is "Operation Bootstrap" or "Operation Self-Control."
 Self-control is the ninth and perhaps the most difficult of the fruits of God's Spirit to attain.
 It certainly proved to be the most difficult for me.
 I missed the deadline for the Forerunner this month.
 Fortunately I can share the contents with you today.

 The difficulty in achieving victory on this front has been adequately depicted by the apostle Paul in Romans 7:14-24.
-We've heard it expounded upon already.
-We're going to jump down to verse 20.
+We have heard it expounded upon already.
+We are going to jump down to verse 20.

-- Now if I do what I will not to do, I do not do; but the evil I will not to do, that I practice.
+Romans 7:20-25 Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.
 I find then a law, that evil is present with me, the one who wills to do good.
 For I delight in the law of God according to the inward man.
 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
 O wretched man that I am!
 Who will deliver me from this body of death?
 I thank God—though Christ our Lord!
 So then, with the mind I myself serve the law of God, but with the flesh the law of sin.

 But the good stuff, the helpful stuff, the inculcation of God's Holy Spirit enabling us to strive against our human nature, comes in chapter 8.
-Paul reminds us in Romans 8:6 (another memory scripture) that the carnal mind is death, but the mind controlled by the Spirit is life.
+Paul reminds us in Romans 8:6-7 (memory scriptures) that the carnal mind is death, but the mind controlled by the Spirit is life.
 The carnal mind is hostile to God and does not submit to God's law.

 But Paul assures us in verse 9 that if we have God's Spirit, we will be motivated to submit to God's law.
 But where we and the Protestants part ways is the insight Paul gives us in verse 13, "If you live according to the sinful nature you will die; but if by the Spirit you put to death [mortify] the deeds of the body, you will live."